Small Business Resource Guide

 SCORE Business Roundtable

 SCORE Business Roundtables, co-sponsored by the Rochester Area Chamber of Commerce, focus on topics that are important to you (from marketing to growth, and business planning to funding opportunities).
 Each roundtable is facilitated by a SCORE mentor and are designed to help you grow your business network, discuss topics that matter to you, get feedback and helpful advice, learn from the success of others and connect with experts and entrepreneurs.
 Roundtables will be held the fourth Saturday of each month thru June.
-For more information, visit www.score-rochester.org.
+For more information, visit the Score website.

 Small Business Development Center (SBDC)